8base/old-documentation/getting-started/quick-start.md

 - *[Authentication Profile docs](https://docs.8base.com/8base-console/authentication#8base-authentication)*

 ### 2.4.
 Getting the Workspace API Endpoint
 Lastly, let’s copy our workspace’s API endpoint.
-This endpoint is unique to our workspace and is to where we will send our data requests using GraphQL.
+This endpoint is unique to our workspace, and is where we'll send our data requests using GraphQL.
 It's schema is a follows:

 ```shell
 https://api.8base.com/<WORKSPACE_ID>